VABAR/vibass_dev_introductory_training/README.md

 1. Assess the appropriateness of the basic distributions from the exponential family for the various types of data (count, binary, continuous).

-1. Summarise inferences and predictions using random samples.
+1. Summarise inferences and predictions of quantities of interest and derived functions using random samples from posterior probability distributions.

-1. Obtain samples of functions of parameters using random samples.

-1. Interpret the information contained in a probability distribution by visual inspection of its density or mass function.
+1. Interpret the information contained in a posterior probability distribution by visual inspection of its shape in a plot of the density or mass function.

-1. Assess the compatibility or discrepancy between probability distributions by visual inspection of their densities or mass functions.

-1. Synthesise the main characteristics of the three basic methods for Bayesian computation: analytical conjugate derivations, Importance Sampling and Metropolis Hastings.
+1. Synthesise the main characteristics of three core approaches for Bayesian
+computation: analytical conjugate derivations, Importance Sampling and Markov Chain Monte Carlo.

-1. Adapt basic IS and MH algorithms for fitting (generalised) linear regression models by sequentially sampling from each of them.
+1. Apply basic Importance Sampling and MCMC methods via available software for fitting regression models

-1. Distinguish the _proposal_ distribution in Importance Sampling from the _prior_ distribution, and assess its performance using the effective sample size.

-1. Fit hierarchical models with Bayesian software like INLA or BayesX.
+1. Assess the convergence quality of the Markov Chains by visual inspection their traces and by convergence indices like $\hat R$.

+1. Summarise the landscape of available software packages, and their characteristics.

+  Specifically, whether they are flexible probabilistic programming languages (Bugs, Stan, Nimble, ...) or interfaces to a closed set of families of statistical models, and their relative strengths and weaknesses.

+1. Identify in which situations Bayesian analysis is particularly advantageous with respect to frequentist alternatives.

+  Specifically, the direct probabilistic interpretation of results, the treatment of the uncertainty in the model parameters (e.g. proper propagation, rather than marginalisation using MLEs), not relying on asymptotic theory, the probabilistic approach to hypothesis testing.

 ## Pre-requisites